terotests/jeejee/README.md

-# jeejs - a little UI library that could
+# _e or "jee" - pure JavaScript ui library

 NOTE: This is just early release of this version, bugs may appear.